eth-protocol-fellows/cohort-five/projects/rust-kzg-library.md

 # Project Template

-A KZG Library for Ethereum Data Sharding that supports multiple ECC backend libraries.
-*The implementation of PeerDAS-related cryptography, MultiScalar Multiplications (MSM), and other resource-intensive operations in Rust-KZG, which will be further used to implement Danksharding in the Grandine client.*
+DAS-Specific Crytpography in Grandine's Rust-KZG

+*The implementation of PeerDAS-related cryptography (eip-7594) in Grandine's rust-kzg library.*

 ## Motivation

-The project aims to enhance Ethereum's scalability and efficiency by implementing PeerDAS-related cryptography, MSM, and other resource-intensive operations in Rust.
-This will support scalability efforts in Proto-Danksharding ([EIP-4844](https://github.com/ethereum/consensus-specs/blob/dev/specs/deneb/polynomial-commitments.md), [EIP-7594](https://github.com/ethereum/consensus-specs/blob/dev/specs/_features/eip7594/polynomial-commitments-sampling.md)), enabling nodes to reduce their load using DAS and advancing towards full Danksharding.
+My motivation for this project stems from the intriguing discussions about Ethereum's scalability, sharding, **DAS**, and cryptography.

+**DAS**: (Data Availability Sampling) allows nodes to verify block data availability without downloading the entire block, reducing resource usage and increasing throughput.
+This is crucial for scaling Ethereum as it lessens the data burden on individual nodes.

+However, DAS-specific cryptography is not currently implemented in Grandine.
+I want to address this gap, as it will help me (and hopefully) others develop a better understanding of DAS and its cryptography.

 ## Project description

-The proposed solution involves porting critical cryptographic functions from [C-KZG](https://github.com/ethereum/c-kzg-4844/tree/das) to the Rust-KZG library for seamless integration into the Grandine client.
-The library will generate, commit, and verify polynomial commitments using the KZG scheme.
-It will be lightweight, efficient, user-friendly, compatible with the existing Grandine codebase, and thoroughly tested to meet client requirements.
+The project involves implementing essential DAS cryptographic functions in the Rust-kzg library for seamless integration into the Grandine client.

+With DAS, validators can be confident that the blob data is available and correctly committed.
+Each validator only needs to randomly sample a few data points and generate a proof, eliminating the need to check the entire blob.
+If any data is missing, it will be detected quickly, and the blob will be rejected.

 ## Specification

-**Initial Research and Familiarization:**
-* Study PeerDAS specifications and related cryptographic protocols.
-* Review current implementations in other languages (e.g., C) to understand core functionalities and optimizations.

-**Implementing KZG Cryptography in Rust:**
-* Develop functions for polynomial commitments using the KZG scheme.
-* Ensure compatibility with the existing Rust-KZG library and optimize for performance.

-**Optimizing Multi-Scalar Multiplications (MSMs):**
-* Implement efficient algorithms for MSMs, a key operation in many cryptographic proofs.
-* Utilize Rust’s concurrency and parallelism features to enhance performance.

-**Integration and Testing:**
-* Integrate the implemented functions into the PeerDAS protocol.
-* Develop comprehensive test suites to validate correctness and performance.
-* Benchmark against existing implementations to ensure improvements.
+The consensus specs, specifically the [EIP-7594 polynomial commitments](https://github.com/ethereum/consensus-specs/blob/dev/specs/_features/eip7594/polynomial-commitments-sampling.md), outline the requirements.
+These are mainly divided into 3 functions:

+`compute_cells_and_kzg_proofs`: Which helps compute all the cell proofs for an extended blob.
+`verify_cell_kzg_proof_batch`: Which verify that a set of cells belong to their corresponding commitments.
+`recover_cells_and_kzg_proofs`: Which given atleast 50% of cells for a blob, can recover all the cells and proofs.

 ## Roadmap

-What is your proposed timeline?
-Outline parts of the project and insight on how much time it will take to execute them.
-*In Progress*
+- First, deep-diving into the consensus specs docs on eip7594, extending the polynomial commitments with functions required for DAS.
+- Referencing existing DAS implementations like that done on c-kzg.
+- Implement DAS in rust-kzg
+- Develop and implement testing plan
+- Ensure compatibility with Grandine and other rust implementations of the consensus client network

 ## Possible challenges

-One issue is the knowledge gap, which I am currently addressing.
-Another is performance optimization; achieving optimal performance while maintaining code readability and simplicity is challenging.
-Extensive testing and profiling are required to identify and resolve performance bottlenecks.
+The biggest challenge is the knowledge gap, which I am currently bridging.
+Due to limited resources and documentation, I will rely on the specs as my primary reference.
+Additionally, thorough testing with clients and extensive debugging will be crucial and a challenge.

 ## Goal of the project

+By the end of EPF-5, success for this project will be defined by:

-Success for this project means seamlessly integrating optimized cryptographic functions into the Rust-KZG library, greatly enhancing PeerDAS operations.
-By the end of EPF-5, the project aims to:
+Seamlessly integrating optimized DAS cryptographic functions into the Rust-kzg library, significantly enhancing DAS operations.
-- Fully implement and test KZG cryptography functions in Rust.
-- Optimize MSMs, showing improved performance over existing implementations.
-- Provide comprehensive documentation and benchmarks showcasing these enhancements.
+Providing comprehensive documentation and benchmarks to demonstrate these enhancements.

 ## Collaborators